Marilyn Strickland: Career

+Business

 After graduating from the University of Washington, Strickland took a job at Northern Life Insurance doing clerical work.
 At a luncheon, she was introduced to Seattle Mayor Norm Rice, who suggested that she further her education.

 After earning a Master of Business Administration from Clark Atlanta University, Strickland joined Starbucks as a manager of its online business.
 She then moved on to help launch the City of Tacoma's public broadband cable service Click!, working with an advertisement agency to help grow public support.

+Tacoma City Council and mayoralty

 After years in the private sector, Strickland was elected to the Tacoma City Council.
 She served as a council member for two years before being selected to serve as mayor from 2010 to 2018.

 Strickland was the first Asian-born elected mayor of Tacoma, as well as the first African-American woman in that office.
-She used connections in China and Vietnam to draw foreign investors, culminating in Chinese President Xi Jinping's visit to Tacoma.
+She used connections in China and Vietnam to draw foreign investors, culminating in Chinese president Xi Jinping's visit to Tacoma.

 In May 2010, the Tacoma Board of Ethics sanctioned Strickland for accepting frequent flyer miles from a local businessman for an official trip to Asia.
 She accepted the sanction and returned the value of the frequent flyer miles to the businessman.

+Seattle Metropolitan Chamber of Commerce

 After her mayoralty, Strickland was approached by the pro-business Seattle Metropolitan Chamber of Commerce to serve as its president.
 During her tenure as president of the chamber of commerce, she opposed the Seattle head tax.

 Strickland has been described as a political moderate or centrist.